Analysis | Bipartisan Senate lunch crew hopes to do more than just break bread together

 Some Democrats want to break apart the pending legislation into one piece that is the traditionally bipartisan infrastructure agenda — funding for highways, bridges, dams — to win GOP support.
 And then pile the other partisan items into the next Democrats-only reconciliation package.

-But Republicans warned that they would not likely go along for that ride.
+But Republicans warned that they would probably not go along for that ride.

-Yet they still want to keep meeting, still want to have lunch, still want give this bipartisan thing a try, whenever that day comes.
+Yet they still want to keep meeting, still want to have lunch, still want to give this bipartisan thing a try, whenever that day comes.

 “Disappointed,” Collins said, “but not discouraged.”